 What Does a Financial Social Worker Do?

-These practitioners take the bull by the horns.
+Financial social workers take the bull by the horns.
 They develop financial knowledge and advisory skills specifically to help clients improve their financial position, not just as part of delivering other social services.

 The big promise behind financial social work is to help families achieve financial well-being.
 As a prerequisite for many other kinds of stability and well-being, putting the financial piece first is a natural step for financial social workers.